lenskit/lkpy/docs/guide/migrating.rst

   used in models, however — TensorFlow and Jax models should work just fine in LensKit.

+  LensKit also uses SPEC 7 instead of SeedBank for configuring random number generation support (see :ref:`rng`).

 - **Pipelines** — LensKit recommendation is now built around *pipelines* (see :ref:`pipeline`) consisting of individual *components*, such as scoring models and rankers.